-We add sales and offers to Cheap train tickets and special offers in our Help section, and link to them from our social media channels.
-Major sales news such as the French summer train ticket sale and the winter rail ticket sale will be announced via our newsletter, published on the blog and shared on social media.
+We add sales and offers to the Cheap train tickets and special offers page, and link to them from our social media channels.
+Major sales news such as the French summer train ticket sale and the winter rail ticket sale will be announced on a newsletter, published on the blog and shared on social media.

 8. Research through-fares